duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_06_hardware_preliminaries/10_hw_electronics_handling.md

      <img src="DB-C-DBatt_1.png" style='width: 25em' />
 </div>

-To see the battery state of charge, click _once_ on the button.
-The state of charge LEDs will stay on for 10 seconds.
-In this case, the battery is in `idle` state, " waking up" the battery.
+Note: To see the battery state of charge, click _once_ on the button.
+The state of charge LEDs will stay on for 10 seconds and the battery set in `idle` state, " waking up" the battery.

 <div figure-id="fig:DB-C-DBatt_2" figure-caption="Wake up the battery by pressing the button once.">
      <img src="DB-C-DBatt_2.png" style='width: 30em' />